Benjamin-Lee/deep-rules/CONTRIBUTING.md

 concept?

-Before a repository maintainer merges a pull request, there must be at least one affirmative review.
+Before a repository maintainer merges a pull request, there must be at least one affirmative review by someone other than the author and the maintainer.
 If there is any unaddressed criticism or disapproval, a repository maintainer will determine how to proceed and may wait for additional feedback.

 For minor changes (fixing a typo or similar), collaborators with push privileges may push directly to the master branch.
 As a rule of thumb, if